Shaxobff/Shaxobff/README.md

 ### 🎯 2025 Goals
 - [x] Learn Python and SQL
 - [x] Build Telegram bots with Aiogram
+- [x] Learn FastAPI and Django for web development
 - [ ] Get my first real job or internship
 - [ ] Move to Germany or EU to study/work in IT
 - [ ] Start blogging or mentoring others in tech